jheg/git_basics/README.md

 <h2>The merge</h2>
 <p>At this point there are two branches that are slightly different and both have something the other has not.
 I'll merge the two into master and delete the add_headline_to_readme branch</p>
+<h3>LOCAL MERGE</h3>
+- from the master branch<br />
+$ git merge add_headline_to_readme<br />
+- 1. press 'i'
+- 2. enter merge message
+- 3. press 'esc'
+- 4. type ':wq' and press enter

+<p>at this point the local branch master says something like 'Your branch is ahead of origin/master by 2 commits'</p>

 <footer>because it's so painfull not knowing</footer>